crorvick/courses/06_StatisticalInference/homework/hw2.md

 If you roll ten standard dice, take their average, then repeat this process over and over and construct a histogram,

-1. what would it be centered at?
+1. What would it be centered at?

 *** .hint